TusharSharmaIN/Sorting-Visualization/README.md

 **stable:** `Yes` - **time:** `O(n^2)` - **space:** `O(1)`

-In bubble sort, iteration start at the beginning of the array and swap the first two elements if the first is greater than the second.
-Then, it go to the next pair of elements, and so on, continuously swapping the elemnents of the array until it's sorted.
+In bubble sort, iteration starts at the beginning of the array and swap the first two elements if the first is greater than the second.
+Then, it goes to the next pair of elements, and so on, continuously swapping the elements of the array until it's sorted.

 **Pros**